2% Lodging Tax - Effective Date January 1, 2025

 Keystone voters approved a 2% lodging tax on short-term rentals (stays under 30 consecutive days), effective January 1, 2025.
 This tax replaces the 2% Summit County lodging tax that ended June 30, 2024.

-Property owners, marketplace facilitator, property management companies, and businesses that provide short-term rentals (less than 30 consecutive days) are responsible per your agreement with them for collecting the lodging tax from their guests and remitting it to the Town of Keystone.
+Property owners, marketplace facilitators, property management companies, and businesses that provide short-term rentals (less than 30 consecutive days) are responsible, per your agreement with them for collecting the lodging tax from their guests and remitting it to the Town of Keystone.

-Even if you have no rentals in a given month, you are still required to file a lodging tax return indicating zero rental activity.
+Even if you have no rentals in a given filing period, you are still required to file a lodging tax return indicating zero rental activity.
 This ensures your account remains in good standing with the Town of Keystone.

 Keystone's total tax rate for all lodging stays is 8.35%, which remains lower than most other Summit County towns, where rates range from 12.28% to 19.875%.